Message from the school board

 This folder will be transferred directly to another school with the permission of the parents/guardians and at the direct request of another school's assigned registrar when the student's account with the Adventist Academy of Santa Fe is paid in full.

-The Family Educational Rights and Privacy Act (FERPA) govern the establishment, maintenance, and processing procedures for student records.
+The Family Educational Rights and Privacy Act (FERPA) governs the establishment, maintenance, and processing procedures for student records.
 This act obliges schools to develop procedures regarding notification of rights, release of records and student directory information.

 The name and address of the office that administers FERPA is: